oz/cyprio.net/about.md

 digital is part of a collection of details and setups that make my brain happier.
 Which is a good reason to keep using film as long as they sell it.

-I am not a photo geek either, but I enjoy these guys' works: Alfred Stieglitz, Ansel Adams, Dorothea Lange, Manuel Álvarez Bravo, Daidō Moriyama, Josef Koudelka, etc. Have a look!
+I am not a photo geek either, but I enjoy these guys' works: [Vivian Maier][vivian-maier], Alfred Stieglitz, Ansel Adams, Dorothea Lange, [Manuel Álvarez Bravo][alvarez-bravo], Daidō Moriyama, Josef Koudelka, etc. Have a look!

 [dlux]: https://en.wikipedia.org/wiki/Panasonic_Lumix_DMC-LX3#Leica_D-Lux_4
 [5d]: https://en.wikipedia.org/wiki/Canon_EOS_5D_Mark_II